 Putting it all together: How to choose what’s best for you

 Being ahead of the curve means knowing what’s required to drive mobile growth before and after install.
 It’s taking into account how important it is for web users to become app users who are reachable across platforms, especially when cross-platform users spend 2.2x more money than single-platform users.
 It’s quantifying the advantages of capturing new users via web ads rather than traditional – and often 5x more expensive – app install ads.
-Ultimately, it’s embracing cross-platform attribution and deep linking as a lifestyle rather than a temporary concept soon to be superseded by another
+Ultimately, it’s embracing cross-platform attribution and deep linking as a lifestyle rather than a temporary concept soon to be superseded by another new new thing.
+It is the new new thing (and if you’re not aboard then you’re losing customers).

 As a top-line approach, you’ll want to note the composition of your installed base.
 If your app has more (and/or more profitable) Android users, then a solution for managing platform fragmentation and edge cases will factor into your attribution and deep linking decision.
 If iOS offers your business larger upside, then it’s accounting for the shortcomings of Universal Links and implementing a more comprehensive alternative.
 For background details in addition to the iOS and Android posts already linked, check out Deep linking: From URL and URI schemes to Universal Links, App Links, and beyond.